tsantospan/DASNN/README.md

 - **data** : it contains the data.
 Currently, there is is original data before training/test separation, training data, and test data (+ scripts to prepare data).
 - **models** : where the different trained models are saved.
 - **notebooks** : notebook versions of the training script (empty for the moment).
 - **results** : contains the results.
-For the moment, only contains the subfolder **loss**, with curves about the loss during training.
+For the moment, only contains the subfolder **loss**, with curves about the loss during training, and the subfolder *test* which shows results on test set.

 ## Requirements
 The code needs the following python modules (the versions may not be mandatory, it's only the one I have cuurently for reference)